-As Tasmania is Australia's Island State (unless you are a rather good swimmer!), there are only two ways to enter the State – either by plane or ferry.
+As Tasmania is Australia's Island State, unless you are a rather good swimmer, there are only two ways to enter the State, either by plane or by ferry.

 More than a quarter of all visitors to Tasmania enter the state through Launceston Airport, the welcoming and picturesque gateway to northern Tasmania, recently nominated as “Major Airport of the Year” by the Australian Airports Association.

 The airport is located just 15km from the city of Launceston and serves more than 1.3 million passengers annually, with recent upgrades now showcasing the very best of Tasmania’s produce and products.

 Jetstar, Virgin Australia and Qantaslink all operate frequent affordable direct services between Launceston and Melbourne, Brisbane and Sydney.
-Check out their respective websites for schedules and the latest deals.
+Check their respective websites for schedules and the latest deals.
 Not that you needed another excuse to visit our patch, but for extra sharp pricing see Jetstar's latest offers by clicking here.

 To access the rugged and wild landscapes of pristine Flinders Island Sharp Airlines offers a Melbourne to Flinders Island service, departing from Essendon Airport.

-For some, it can be a toss-up between flying and hiring a car when you arrive, or catching the boat and bringing your own vehicle.
+For some, it is weighing up the benefits between flying and hiring a car when you arrive, or catching the ferry and bringing your own vehicle.
 Prices do fluctuate throughout the year according to season and availability, so make sure you do a little research prior to booking.